EddeCCC/prometheus-test/README.md

 Scenario with Promtail to collect generated logs and Loki to store them.

 ---
+## Graphite Scenario

+Scenario with Graphite as datasource and synthetic data generator, which writes directly into Graphite via port 2003.

+---
 ## Mimir Scenario

-This scenario uses Mimir as long-term storage and collects data via Blackbox-Exporter
+This scenario uses Mimir as long-term storage and collects data via Blackbox-Exporter.

 ---
 ## Thanos Scenario (wip)

-This scenario uses Thanos as long-term storage and collects data via Blackbox-Exporter
+This scenario uses Thanos as long-term storage and collects data via Blackbox-Exporter.
+Currently, not working...